-Pennar Industries receives NCLT approval to merge PEBS Pennar and Pennar Enviro with itself
+Pennar Industries Receives NCLT Approval to Merge PEBS Pennar and Pennar Enviro With Itself

-Pennar Industries announced that it has received approval from National Company Law Tribunal (NCLT) to merge its subsidiaries Pennar Engineered Building Systems (PEBS Pennar) and Pennar Enviro (PEL) with itself.
+/ -- Pennar Industries Limited (PIL), a leading value-added engineering products and solutions company announced that it has received approval from National Company Law Tribunal (NCLT) to merge its subsidiaries Pennar Engineered Building Systems Limited (PEBS Pennar) and Pennar Enviro Limited (PEL) with itself.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)